maeyounes/SparseCraft/README.md

 Remember to replace the path and the CUDA version with your own.

+**Note**

-**Note** that the first time you run the code, it will take some time to compile the CUDA kernels.
+The first time you run the code, it will take some time to compile the CUDA kernels.